Simultaneous inference for linear mixed model parameters with an application to small area estimation: Bootstrap-based SPI and MT procedure

-An indisputable advantage of the bootstrap SPIs is their generality: as soon as we can mimic a data generating process for our model, it can be applied and easily implemented to construct SPI and carry out MTs for any kind of estimator.
-On the other hand, it is more computer intensive than any analytical derivation.
+The parametric bootstrap algorithm can be modified to accommodate more complex models, for example with spatial or temporal correlation, by adapting accordingly the process of generating errors and random effects.
+An indisputable advantage of the bootstrap approach is its generality.
+As soon as we can mimic a data generating process for the assumed model, it can be implemented and applied to construct SPI and carry out MT for any kind of estimator.
+In addition, bootstrap SPI are relatively robust to model misspecifications (see results in Table \ref{tab:simulations_chi_dist}), in particular when the number of units in each cluster grows.
+This is in alignment with related remarks of \cite{jiang1998asymptotic}.
+On the other hand, it is usually more computer intensive than an analytical derivation.

+We conclude this section with a practical extension of our results.
+In the testing problem (\ref{eq:test_proc}) we have already allowed for a scenario where only $D' < D$ hypotheses were considered, even though all data were used to estimate fixed parameters and predict random effects.
+Similarly, one might be interested in the construction of SPI with a joint coverage probability for a subset of $D'<D$ clusters.
+Without loss of generality, we assume that our goal is to construct SPI for the first $D'$ cluster-level mixed parameters.
+Then, in the definition of $S_{0}$ in \eqref{eq:s} and $S^*_B$ \eqref{eq:s_crit_bbot} one replaces $\max_{d=1,\dots, D}$ by $\max_{d=1,\dots, D'}$ and proceeds along the same lines as for $D$ areas.
+If $D'=O(D)$, we can evoke the same results from the extreme value theory as in case of Proposition \ref{prop:con_max} to prove a result similar to Corollary \ref{cor:convergence_interval}, that is: